shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

     iv.
 API for GraphQL is API to query multiple data sources.

-    c. **Learn:** This section provides access to quick start learning documentation. **(3)**
+    c. **Learn:** This section provides access to quick-start learning documentation. **(3)**

-    d. **Quick Access:** This section lists the recently used or favorite items. **(4)**
+    d. **Quick Access:** This section lists the recently used or favourite items. **(4)**

     ![](../media/lab-02/fa8.png)

 ## Task 3: Industry Solutions Experience
 1. Select **Fabric experience selector icon** (currently set to **DataFactory**) on the bottom left of your screen.
 Fabric experience dialog opens.
 2. Select **Industry Solutions** from the dialog.
 You will navigate to **Industry Solutions Home page**.
 Microsoft Fabric offers industry-specific data solutions that provide a robust platform for data management, analytics, and decision-making.
 These data solutions address the unique challenges faced by different industries, enabling businesses to optimize operations, integrate data from different sources, and use rich analytics.
 Notice the four sections are like the previous experiences.
-In the Recommended section, notice the items:
+In the Recommended section, notice the following items:

     a. **Sustainability solutions:** supports the ingestion, standardization, and analysis of Environmental, Social, and Governance (ESG) data.